-In addition, Volta was instrumental in Sacramento State adding sand volleyball to its roster of sports in the spring of 2013.
-During that inaugural 2013 sand season, the Hornets beat Cal twice and six of the team’s eight matches were decided by 3-2 outcomes.
+Not only is Volta the indoor coach, he was also instrumental in Sacramento State adding beach volleyball to its roster of sports in the spring of 2013.
+He currently serves as the co-head coach of the beach squad.

-Volta has been a member of the Sacramento State indoor coaching staff for 13 years, including one year as the associate head coach (2007), five years as an assistant (2002-06), and two seasons as a volunteer assistant (2000-01).
+Volta has been a member of the Sacramento State indoor coaching staff a combined 18 years, including one year as the associate head coach (2007), five years as an assistant (2002-06), and two seasons as a volunteer assistant (2000-01).

-During Volta’s 13-year tenure with the program, Sacramento State has combined for a 268-152 overall record (.638 winning percentage), a 139-63 mark (.688) in the Big Sky Conference, seven Big Sky Tournament championships, five regular season conference titles and seven NCAA Tournament appearances.
+During Volta’s 18-year tenure with the program, Sacramento State has combined for a 363-220 overall record (.623 winning percentage), a 192-94 mark (.671) in the Big Sky, seven Big Sky Tournament championships, six regular season conference titles and seven NCAA Tournament appearances.

-Also during that 13-year span, Sacramento State players have combined for 58 all-academic selections, 45 all-conference awards (including 15 first team selections), three MVPs and three all-Pacific Region selections.
+Also, during that 18-year span, Sacramento State players have combined for 84 all-academic selections, 59 all-conference awards (including 20 first team selections), four MVPs and four all-Pacific Region selections.
 One of those all-region players was outside hitter Lauren Kissell, who earned the accolade in 2015 after averaging 4.12 kills per set to go along with a .305 hitting percentage.

 In 1995, he opened the High Voltage volleyball facility in Sacramento, and began running a juniors club.
-During one point in 1997, the club operated 18 juniors teams of different age groups.
+In 1997, the club operated 18 juniors teams of different age groups.